n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.memoryredischat.md

 * **Session Key**: the key to use to store the memory in the workflow data.
 * **Session Time To Live**: make the session expire after a given number of seconds.
+* **Context Window Length**: the number of previous interactions to consider for context.

 ## Templates and examples